djmsampson/layout2/tbx/layoutdoc/uixTabPanel.md

 # :point_right: uix.TabPanel

-Arrange elements in a panel with tabs for selecting which element is visible
+Arrange elements in a tabbed panel

 ## Syntax

-* `tp = uix.TabPanel()` creates a new, default, *unparented* panel with tabs along one edge to allow selection between the different child elements contained in the panel.
+`p = uix.TabPanel()` creates a new, default, *unparented* panel with tabs along one edge to allow selection between the different child elements contained in the panel.

-* `tp = uix.TabPanel( n1, v1, n2, v2, ... )` also sets one or more property values.
+`p = uix.TabPanel(n1,v1,n2,v2,...)` also sets one or more property values.

 ## Properties